Portugal hotel market 2026: evolution since 2024, prices and investment opportunities

 Lisbon, Faro and Porto dominate the rental market, with 18, 12 and 11 hotels available respectively.
 Other regions such as Aveiro, Santarém, Viseu, Viana do Castelo and Beja show a limited supply, with only one hotel available for rental in each of these regions.

-Despite the increase in supply, rental prices per square metre have fallen by 43%, from €41 to €24 in the first quarter of 2024.
+Despite the increase in supply, rental prices per square metre fell by 43%, from €41 to €24 in the first quarter of 2024.

 By contrast, Bragança, Viseu and Aveiro have the lowest prices.